training4developers/angular2_06202016/README.md

-# Welcome to Introduction to Angular 2 and TypeScript!
+# Welcome to Comprehensive Angular 2 and TypeScript!

 ## Instructor